RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

     - name: "CRFEntityExtractor"
     - name: "EntitySynonymMapper"
     - name: "CountVectorsFeaturizer"
+    - name: "CountVectorsFeaturizer"
+      analyzer: "char_wb"
+      min_ngram: 1
+      max_ngram: 4
     - name: "EmbeddingIntentClassifier"

+The pipeline uses two instances of ``CountVectorsFeaturizer``.
+The first one featurizes text based on words.
+The second one featurizes text based on character n-grams, preserving word boundaries.
+We empirically found the second featurizer to be more powerful.

 If you have a custom tokenizer for your language, you can replace the whitespace tokenizer with something more accurate.